robvanmieghem/gominer/README.md

   No: https://github.com/robvanmieghem/gominer/issues/5

+- I don't know how to get it working, can you help me?

+  I get this question at least once a day.
+Seriously, you can not expect me to set up and support everyone's mining equipment.

 - I don't know how to get it working, can you help me please please please ?

-  Everyone has his price, make me an offer I can't refuse.
+  Everyone has his price, make me an offer I can't refuse so I don't have to continue answering `no` to this question.

 ## Support development